Service Types

 • Shebang file (e.g., #!/usr/bin/env bash).

-• Treated like a binary; installed as a systemd service.
+• Catch treats it like a binary and installs it as a systemd service.

 Docker Compose